 Your child's school has policies and guidelines governing how it's run and what's expected from pupils.
 These can cover a wide range of subjects including uniform, wearing of jewellery, behaviour, discipline, first aid, adverse weather, attendance and complaints.

-Find out more about different aspects of the education we provide for your child.
+Find out more about different aspects of the education we provide for your child and what support is available.

 - School attendance and absence – when your child should attend, support from the Inclusion Service, possible penalties for school absence.

 - School meals (including free ones) – our school meals, eligibility for free school meals.